-The right PT software will not only make it easy for you to seamlessly run your business but also for your clients to be your clients.
+The best software for personal training business owners will not only make it easy for you to seamlessly run your business but also for your clients to be your clients.
 It's an added bonus when your software allows you to offer a hybrid version of your business as well by integrating with platforms including Zoom for online classes and Vimeo and Youtube for on-demand content...(PSST.
 TeamUp does!)
 You and your clients will appreciate not having to exchange cash in hand and that from the moment you launched your PT business, how smoothly all of your business processes flow together under one platform.

 Step 8: Decide where to conduct your business and if equipment is necessary

 In the process of building your business plan, you decided if you were going to train your clients out of an already established gym or facility, if you were going to train your clients in public areas like a park or beach, or if you were going to open your own facility.
 Remember that no matter what you choose if you require your customers to have certain equipment for their workouts you either need to be able to provide it or instruct your clients on what they need if you do not provide it.

 Also, take into consideration that if you are running your business out of a gym that requires memberships your customers will need memberships for that business as well as yours.
 To get started, do your homework and weigh your options for what makes the most sense for both your and your clients' budgets.
 Many very successful establishments start out with outdoor programs in public areas and go on to open facilities or choose to continue outdoors.